Holy Orders

 Priests may marry, but only before ordination.
 A man may be ordained as a priest if he is married or unmarried.
 However, once ordained, a priest cannot marry.
 Only men who are unmarried (or widowed) can become bishops; this has been the practice since the sixth century.
 A priest who feels called to higher ministry may take vows of celibacy and eventually be consecrated as a bishop.

-The priest must grow in holiness constantly.
-He cannot settle into comfort.
+- The priest must grow in holiness constantly.
 He must be the first to repent, the first to confess, the first to pray.
-He must study Scripture and the Fathers not just to teach others, but to deepen his own faith.
-He must confront his own sins and weaknesses so that he can truly accompany others in their spiritual struggles.

-And the priest is not alone.
-He stands within the apostolic succession, connected to all the priests who have gone before him, strengthened by the prayers of his congregation, upheld by the grace of the sacraments he celebrates.
+- The priest is not alone.
+He stands within the apostolic succession, strengthened by his congregation's prayers.
 When he is weak, God is strong.
-When he despairs, the Church prays for him.
-This is the mystery of Holy Orders: that broken, sinful men are made instruments of God's infinite grace.
+This is the mystery of Holy Orders.

 Considering a Calling to Priesthood?